 THE EXPERT: Meg Haywood Sullivan

-A bit about me: My entire life I have been a lover of our environment.
+A bit about me: I have been a lover of our environment my entire life.
 My folks raised me to appreciate the gifts that mother nature gave me, while being the best steward of the planet that I can possibly be.
 I’m a surfer, snowboarder, and activist, yet I realize that the outdoor spaces I adore are running out of time.
 The clock is ticking, and I’m fed up just like the rest of you.

 As a photographer and environmentalist, I am constantly working on projects that inspire the public to care about the planet, while activating a whole new generation of environmentalists, stewards, and voters.
 On the non-profit side, I am an ambassador for the Surfrider Foundation, Conservation International, and Protect Our Winters.